FWMSH/Constellation/control_server/README.md

 If you make a manual change to `currentExhibitConfiguration.ini`, pressing this button will cause the control server to reload it and parse the new configuration as if it were starting up.
 This means you do not have to stop and restart the server process to make an update.

+### Hiding tabs

+The Schedule, Settings, and Help tabs can be hidden from view by modifying the URL.
+For example, to hide the schedule tab, change the URL to read `http://[Your IP]:[Your Port]/webpage.html?hideSchedule`.
+To hide both the help and settings tabs, use `http://[Your IP]:[Your Port]/webpage.html?hideHelp&hideSettings`.

+Hiding tabs can be useful when creating a status console for frontline staff, without showing them the deeper configuration options. **Note that these options can be re-enabled simply by modifying the URL, so this is not a secure method of limiting access.**

 ## Using the flexible tracker
 The `flexible tracker` enables the collection of a wide variety of quantitative and qualitative data using the control server.
 Collected data is stored as a list of JSON objects, one object per line, in a plain text document on the server.